 In summary, from a tarot perspective, regardless of how McElroy markets it, this is an excellent TAROT deck that will serve your EVERY tarot purpose.

-See the card images of Bright Idea Deck or find out the details.
+See card images from the Bright Idea Deck